 As evidenced by our name and artwork, our beers follow a structure of Ley lines, or dragon lines, as we call them colloquially.
 These lines are ancient, straight trackways in the British landscape, or in the newer sense, spiritual and mystical alignments of land forms.
 All of our art is created by Kef, a brilliant street artist from Berlin, who in himself encapsulates harnessing raw energy and embracing your space with his live, free-flowing, and non-repetitive technique to achieve soulful and simple inspiration in his work.
 Tracing the lines and flow of technique, tradition, and innovation lends itself to an overriding structure we aim to implement in our brewing:

 a) Myrcene Line – Yellow: Hops (IPA/ Pale)

 b) White Line – White: White beer (Wit/ Weiss)

 c) Belgian Line – Red: Of Belgian or French origin (saison, abbey, biere de garde)

-d) Green Line – Green: Varying age in wood foudres, Organic and / or locally harvested beers (sour, fruit beer)
+d) Foudres Line – Green: Varying age in wood foudres, barrels or locally harvested yeast (sour or barrel aged)

 f) Black Line – Black: Dark beers (Imperial Stout/ Bourbon aged Stout)